Living at WU

 For living on campus the Office of Residence Life can assist you in finding the right accommodations.
 To get an overview of the offered housing possibilities and their respective prices, visit the Residence Life website.
-The Willamette map provides an overview of the locations of the dorms.
+The Willamette virtual tour provides an overview of the locations of the dorms.

 When living on campus you are required to also have a meal plan.
 Information on meal plans is also available through Residence Life.
 The meal plans allow you to have breakfast, lunch, and dinner at any of the three dining halls on campus.
 Some exchange agreements stipulate a specific meal plan.
 If you are unsure which plan you are entitled to with your exchange, please contact us.